choderalab/ensembler/README.md

 -----------

-The package can be used either by running the command-line scripts listed below, or by writing scripts to interact with the MSMSeeder Python library.
+The package can be used either by running the command-line scripts listed below, or by writing scripts to interact with the Ensembler Python library.
 Each script can be run from the command-line with a '-h' flag, which will print information on their usage.
 They are intended to be run in the following order:

-1. MSMSeederInit
+1. EnsemblerInit
-2. MSMSeederGatherTargets
+2. EnsemblerGatherTargets
-3. MSMSeederGatherTemplates
+3. EnsemblerGatherTemplates
-5. MSMSeederRefineImplicitMD
+5. EnsemblerRefineImplicitMD
-6. MSMSeederSolvate
+6. EnsemblerSolvate
-7. MSMSeederRefineExplicitMD
+7. EnsemblerRefineExplicitMD
-8. MSMSeederPackageModels
+8. EnsemblerPackageModels

 The scripts have been parallelized with MPI where useful.
 Furthermore, the MD refinement steps use the OpenMM simulation package, which has particularly high